ignas-vaitkus/ruby-tic-tac-toe/README.md

 ## Usage

 Install deps: `gem install bundler && bundle install`.
-Run `bundle exec rake` to run the tests, or `bundle exec rake run` to run the program.
+Run `bundle exec rake` to run the tests, or `bundle exec rake run` to run the game.